Eight activities to activate student motivation with Kialo Edu

 A lack of confidence in sharing opinions can be confused with a lack of motivation, as students may feel shy in sharing their own opinions on a certain topic.
 However, asking students to contribute to discussions through role-play can help build confidence through fun engagement.

-Moreover, giving feedback directly to students during live discussion can elevate motivation levels further!
+Moreover, giving feedback directly to students during live discussions can elevate motivation levels further!

 Offering students a sufficient level of challenge is high on the list of motivation tactics, so why not try a game of Debate Taboo?
 Challenge students to expand their vocabulary in discussions by providing a list of taboo, or banned, words.